aprs434/aprs434.github.io/README.md

 |Internet `/`&nbsp;`-`&nbsp;`@`&nbsp;`_`|4|
 |**TOTAL**|**42**|

-Below proposal for the compression of addressed LoRa message frames is still somewhat tentative since onair experience is limited.
+Below proposal for the compression of addressed LoRa message frames is still somewhat tentative since on air experience is limited.
 Therefore, below specification **may be subject to change.**

+Furthermore, in view of channel capacity and channel isolation, **it remains doubtful whether 2‑way is feasible** on a single LoRa channel or even separate TX and RX channels.
+Therfore, below proposals for LoRa text frames should be foremost considered as an **uplink protocol only,** e.g. for SOTA or POTA self-spotting, emergencies, telemetry, status reports etc.

 |_Callsign_|_SSID_,<br/>_Data Type Code_|_Compressed Data_|
 |:--------:|:--------------------------:|:---------------:|